Blyzz616/PZ-Disco/README.md

 You'll also have to have your own Discord Server (or have admin rights to the server) to get a Webhook set up.
 This script assumes that you have installed the Zomboid server to the default location and the settings are in the /root/Zomboid/ subdirectories.

-This script should only be run AFTER the script that initiates the Zomboid server is run:

 _Running the scripts:_

-1. start zomboid server with start.sh
+1. start zomboid server with start.sh **AS ROOT**
-2. start overseer.sh - **AS ROOT**
-3. start obit.sh - **AS ROOT**

 _File list:_

-- start.sh - starts the server in a screen instance so that it will not be closed accidentally.
+- start.sh - starts the server in a screen instance so that it will not be closed accidentally
+- startup.sh - Announces when the server has finised starting up and can accept connections
+- connect.sh
+  - Announces when a player joins a server and keeps a record of it in /root/users.log (one line per user)
+  - Keeps a record of failed join attempts in /root/denied.log
-- overseer.sh - reads the server output line per line and reacts accordingly.
+  - Keeps a record of when people joined the server in /root/access.log (one line per join)
+- discon.sh - Annonces when a player leaves the server both when they quit or lose conneciton
+- chopper.sh - Announces the different states of the chopper event (with some fun random messages)
-- obit.sh - read a different log file and puts in any deaths that happen on the server.
+- obit.sh - read a different log file and puts in any deaths that happen on the server
+- shutdown.sh - Annonces when the server is being taken down with a server-up timer

 _Installation:_